GabDug/Efrei-L1-ProjectHangman/Report.md

         print(w)

-In this one we're using the print (f ) to get the length of the array in the print, then we're printing all the array by using a for loop
+In this one we're using the print (f ) to get the length of the array in the print, then we're printing all the array by using a for loop.

 3. f)